CarlitosDroid/java-datastructures-algorithms-exercises/README.md

 62. Get index, lastIndex, indexFromIndex of a character, char of a string, search substring and verify string contains a sequence
 63. Sort string of characters
 64. Print the frequency of each character in Alphabetical order
+65. Print all substrings of a given string

 # LINKED LIST